 - Slake the custard powder with the 125 ml milk and add to the potato mixture.

-- Add the fine cardamom and almond extract and mix to combine.
+- Add the cardamom powder and almond extract and mix to combine.

 - Using a stand mixer or electric hand beater, whisk the eggs until light frothy and doubled in volume then add the condensed milk and whisk vigorously for approximately 3 minutes.

 - Add the fresh cream and whisk to combine.